 The Housing Executive should consider you homeless if you can't live in your accommodation with your family.
-This also includes anyone who might normally be expected to live with you but who is not able to now.
-For example, this could be because the accommodation is too small or is in poor condition.
+This includes anyone who might normally be expected to live with you but who is not able to for some reason, maybe because your accommodation is too small or in poor condition.

 The Housing Executive should consider you homeless if:

 - you are staying in temporary accommodation such as a hostel or a bed and breakfast,

 - you are staying in a women's refuge,

 - you are staying temporarily with friends and family.

 The Housing Executive will consider you homeless if you have suffered, or are at risk of:

 - domestic violence or abuse,